-If your documents are not in English, you may enclose translations into Danish or English of the enclosed documentation.
+If your documents are not in Danish, Swedish, Norwegian or English, you may enclose translations into one of the mentioned languages.
 You can also wait until we have processed your application and assessed which documents need to be translated.
 You should, however, expect an extended assessment time if you do not enclose translated documents.

 The translation must be sent in the original form and must be made by one of the following:

 - The university or authority that issued the document.

 - A translator.
 The translator’s name and stamp must appear clearly from the translation.
 If the stamp is not in Danish or English it must be translated by a translator.
 The translator must use a band, seal or the like to attach the translated document to the document in the original language.